ptahproject/ptah/docs/examples.rst

 Code Examples
 =============

 Let's `paint by numbers` with a few code examples.
+The examples are found in the devel repo, the same mentioned in install.rst.
 These examples are aimed to be used by either environment, virtualenv or buildout.

 WSGI App in 5 Lines
 -------------------